International Oil and Gas Accounting and Financial Management Immersion Workshop (8 days)

 - Overview of successful efforts vs. full cost methods

-- Application of IAS 1 presentation, and IAS 7 cash flows and IFRS 8 segment reporting
+- Application of IAS 1 Presentation, and IAS 7 Statement of cash flows and IFRS 8 Operating segments

 - Influence on presentation of past practices and regulatory listing requirements